 Breaking down my content creation flow

-And here I want to share my workflow of creating and publish content on Twitter.
+Exactly.
+And here I want to share my workflow of creating and publishing content on Twitter.

 Step 1: Slack for jotting down ideas

 I have been avoiding Slack as I find it extremely distracting to focus on my work, but finally, I find a use case for it.